josdem/hugo/content/techtalk/spring/spring_boot_oauth2.md

       userInfoUri: https://www.googleapis.com/oauth2/v3/userinfo
 ```

-In order to get an `clientId` and `clientSecret` you need t go to https://console.developers.google.com and login with your Google account, then in Credentials section create new Oauth client ID.
+In order to get an `clientId` and `clientSecret` you need to go to https://console.developers.google.com and login with your Google account, then in Credentials section create new Oauth client ID.

 This is our `DemoApplication`